ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

 ## Quickly changing course with iOS 7

 iOS 7 was a large, rapid change, and I had to lead our design in a different direction after it's our announcement.
 I took a large design system, built with the assumptions and visual style of iOS 6 and examined how it all needed to change.
-Over the course of a week, I had rethough the visual language, reconsidered some iOS 7 incongruent animations and gestures, and got the ship back on course.
+Over the course of a week, I had rethought the visual language, reconsidered some iOS 7 incongruent animations and gestures, and got the ship back on course.

 ## Final production

-To me, design isn't something that ends when you leave Sketch; it grows and changes as you're building and arhictecting a system, and adapts to shifting changes along the way.
+To me, design isn't something that ends when you leave Sketch; it grows and changes as you're building and architecting a system, and adapts to shifting changes along the way.
 Throughout building Fetchnotes for iOS, I made sure the design was adapting as it needed to knew constraints, new challenges, and was in a position to be real and shippable.

 Below are some videos of the final app in use.